Sound insulation and acoustics with glass doors

 Which glass door system for the best sound insulation?

 A distinction is made between hinged glass doors, sliding glass door systems and wooden doors with a light cut-out.
-In principle, hinged doors close more tightly with the frame than sliding doors and therefore offer more sound insulation.
+In principle, hinged doors close more tightly with the frame than sliding doors and therefore offer more sound insulation than sliding doors.
 With sliding doors, a gap remains between the wall and the door leaf, through which sound waves also pass.
-With Planeo Air Silent, however, Griffwerk offers a sliding door system that keeps out sound just as effectively as a wooden door.
+With Planeo Air Silent, however, Griffwerk offers a glass sliding door system that keeps out sound just as effectively as a wooden door.
 This is made possible by rubber lips on the sides.
-A good compromise between a wooden and a glass door is a wooden revolving door with a light cut-out.
+A good compromise between a wooden and a glass door is a wooden swing door with a light cut-out.

 - Modern look